 Viewing License Usage

 To view license usage for the units allocated by a rule, click the rule.
-AppDynamics indicates license usage percentage by the following colors:
+AppDynamics indicates license usage percentage by color:

 - Blue: under 80% units used